sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

 Browser
   --browsertime.browser, -b, --browser                                      Choose which Browser to use when you test.  [choices: "chrome", "firefox"] [default: "chrome"]
   --browsertime.iterations, -n                                              How many times you want to test each page  [default: 3]
+  --browsertime.spa, --spa                                                  Convenient parameter to use if you test a SPA application: will automatically waity for X seconds after last network activity and use hash in file names.  [boolean] [default: false]
   --browsertime.connectivity.profile, -c, --connectivity                    The connectivity profile.
 To actually set the connectivity you can choose between Docker networks or Throttle, read https://www.sitespeed.io/documentation/sitespeed.io/connectivity/  [choices: "3g", "3gfast", "3gslow", "3gem", "2g", "cable", "native", "custom"] [default: "native"]
   --browsertime.connectivity.downstreamKbps, --downstreamKbps               This option requires --connectivity be set to "custom".
   --browsertime.connectivity.upstreamKbps, --upstreamKbps                   This option requires --connectivity be set to "custom".
   --browsertime.connectivity.latency, --latency                             This option requires --connectivity be set to "custom".
   --browsertime.connectivity.engine                                         Throttle works on Mac and tc based Linux (it is experimental so please use with care).
 Use external if you set the connectivity outside of Browsertime.
 The best way do to this is described in https://github.com/sitespeedio/browsertime#connectivity  [choices: "throttle", "external"] [default: "external"]
   --browsertime.pageCompleteCheck, --pageCompleteCheck                      Supply a Javascript that decides when the browser is finished loading the page and can start to collect metrics.
 The Javascript snippet is repeatedly queried to see if page has completed loading (indicated by the script returning true).
 Use it to fetch timings happening after the loadEventEnd.
+  --browsertime.pageCompleteWaitTime, --pageCompleteWaitTime                How long time you want to wait for your pageComplteteCheck to finish, after it is signaled to closed.
+Extra parameter passed on to your pageCompleteCheck.  [default: 5000]
   --browsertime.pageCompleteCheckInactivity, --pageCompleteCheckInactivity  Alternative way to choose when to end your test.
 This will wait for 2 seconds of inactivity that happens after loadEventEnd.  [boolean] [default: false]
   --browsertime.script, --script                                            Add custom Javascript that collect metrics and run after the page has finished loading.
 Note that --script can be passed multiple times if you want to collect multiple metrics.
 The metrics will automatically be pushed to the summary/detailed summary and each individual page + sent to Graphite/InfluxDB.
   --browsertime.injectJs, --injectJs                                        Inject JavaScript into the current page (only Firefox at the moment) at document_start.
 More info: https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/contentScripts